arjun-krishna1/test-coverage-bot/README.md

 ## Architecture decisions

-- **Polling over webhooks:** Easier to demo and debug.
-No public webhook endpoint or GitHub App setup is required.
 - **GitHub issues as the queue:** Engineers can describe risk, target files, and acceptance criteria in a familiar place.
-- **Devin as the worker:** The bot does not try to write tests itself.
+- **Devin as the autonomous software engineer:** This bot does not try to write tests itself but communicates with Devin instead.
 It delegates repository exploration, code changes, test execution, and PR creation to Devin.
 - **Small Python modules:** The code is split by responsibility so future extensions are straightforward.
 - **Lightweight observability:** GitHub comments, JSONL logs, JSON results, and Markdown reports show what happened.